Table of Contents

 - Type of transportation provided and available locally.
 If the provider is providing or subcontracting for transportation to students, does the provider carry adequate amounts of automobile liability insurance?
 Are drivers properly licensed and vetted?
 Are they using the safest, modern vehicles available?
 If the partner is not providing transportation, how will students get around?
 The U.S. Department of State Road Safety resource and ASIRT are good resources.

 - If any water activities are included in the program, does the provider have adequate insurance coverage and emergency procedures?
-Do they take certain safety precautions (life preservers, etc) and know how to operate safety equipment?
+Do they take certain safety precautions (e.g. life preservers) and know how to operate safety equipment?
 Do they adequately train staff and instruct students on risks and mitigation strategies?

-- If significant outdoor activities are included, consider whether the provider staff carry a simple wilderness first aid kit and are trained in wilderness first aid.
+- If significant outdoor activities are included, consider the level to which provider staff are trained in wilderness first aid.

 - What student orientations does the provider offer in terms of health and safety issues?
 What kind of training do they require their staff to complete in regards to working with students, health and safety, etc.?

 - How is the provider insured?
 Do they carry commercial general liability insurance (also called public liability or third-party liability)?

 - To what degree does the organization provide accommodations for students with disabilities and resources for student needs?